South terminal of CTA 95th Street station re-opens after renovation

 The city says the project was needed to provide safer access to buses and the train station and to expand facilities - with the goal of fewer delays and shorter travel times.

-Mayor Emanuel will be cutting the ribbon on the south terminal.
+Mayor Emanuel cut the ribbon on the south terminal.
 It's the first of two new CTA bus and rail terminal facilities at 95th Street and the Dan Ryan Expressway.

 The north terminal is slated to open later this year.